mongolab/dex/README.md

 the MongoDB shell.
 * queriesCovered - An array of unique query patterns addressed by the recommendation, and statistics for each.
- * queriesCovered.q - The query pattern, with values replaced by a mask.
+ * queryMask - The query pattern, with values masked (q for query component, s for sort component)
- * queriesCovered.s - The query's sort component, if any.
- * queriesCovered.queryCount - The total number of queries matching the query pattern.
+ * queryCount - The total number of queries matching the query pattern.
- * queriesCovered.avgTimeMillis - The average time each query with the pattern takes.
+ * avgTimeMillis - The average time each query with the pattern takes.
- * queriesCovered.totalTimeMillis - The sum amount of time consumed by all of the queries of that pattern.
+ * totalTimeMillis - The sum amount of time consumed by all of the queries of that pattern.

 Verbose Sample: